saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 ### What we will build
 Our goal is to build a proper mini cloud.
 So that means is, you should be able to run various applications (servers) running behind a single or multiple URLs having proper load balancing (and autoscaling) and all of this cramped up in 10x8x6cm of space in your living room.

-More percislely we will build a Kubernetes cluster with at least two (actually you would need three to have proper load balancing) Raspberry Pi 4s and a external hard drive for persistance storage.
+More precisely we will build a Kubernetes cluster with at least two (actually you would need three to have proper load balancing) Raspberry Pi 4s and an external hard drive for persistence storage.

 We are using the following components: